-The information in this handbook dated 8-14-15 supersedes all previous copies of Student Handbooks, Campus Housing Handbooks, & Drug & Alcohol Handbooks.
+The information in this handbook supersedes all previous copies of Student Handbooks,

+Campus Housing Handbooks, & Drug & Alcohol Handbooks.

 New Mexico Junior College does not discriminate in its educational and employment policies and procedures with regard to race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, or veteran status.